spa46/minimal-mistakes/_posts/2016-10-10-Algorithm-Hash Algorithm.md

 categories:
   - Algorithm
 author_profile: true
+comments: true
 ---

-#Hash, map, set
+# map and set with and without hash

 Dealing with key value is widely used in data world but there are many terms such as hashmap and hashset based on its structure including those which do not have hash in front of the words.
 Then what are the difference?

 ## Hash(unordered) versus Non-hash

-This is intended in when inserting or deleting the data. when data are inserted or deleted, non-has functions (such as map and set) sort data; therefore, it takes longer processing time than hash or unordered method.
-Using Hash function, even though elements are not ordered, it uses its has feature to search data quickly.
+This is about ordering data which could cause performance.
+When inserting and deleting data, non-hash classes (such as map and set) sort data; therefore, it takes longer processing time than hash or unordered method.
+On the contrary, using hash method, even though elements are not ordered, it uses its hash feature to search data quickly.

 ## MAP versus SET